Mathématique: Chapter 57

 “Um,” Sheppard said.

-“Yeah, hi,” Rodney said, literally shoving Sheppard off camera.
+“Yeah, hi.”
+McKay shoved Sheppard off camera.
 “So can we please, for the love of god, have a joint Milky Way/Pegasus briefing?
 Now, maybe?
 Because this Need-to-Know stuff is killing me.
-Like, personally, it’s taking years and years off my life.
+It’s taking years and years off my personal life.
 I could drop dead any day.
 Did you guys know or care that Sheppard has been BENCHED?
 For WEEKS?
 First because he was going unresponsive during runs through the city, alone, and we were finding him psychically communing with, I don’t know, ANCIENT SIDEWALKS, and now because he can’t help taking the damn things off and mentally communing with Atlantis?
 I had to rig up force fields so he can’t mess with them!
-Like you do for dogs.
-Except it’s those cone things instead of EM fields.
+Like you do for dogs?
+An EM Cone of Shame?
 Does anyone read the reports we send?
 Or do they go straight into a locked vault?
 He’s not okay!
 Not even remotely.
 He hasn’t been okay since that trip to Altera, and—”

 “I’m fine,” Sheppard shouted from off camera.

-“I didn’t actually put it together until this last message that just came through,” Sheppard said, looking at something offscreen.
+“I didn’t put it together until this last message from him.”
+Again, Sheppard glanced offscreen.
 “But he wants to meet at a Boston coffee shop called Rational Grounds.
 And, uh, I’m pretty sure that’s the coffee shop I’ve been dreaming about.”

 “You’ve been dreaming about a specific coffee shop?”
 McKay demanded.
 “Since when?”

 “Since always.
-They make variations on classic drinks.
-I could make you one right now.”
+They make variations on classic drinks.”

-“We should be able to verify this,” Carter said, pulling out her phone.
+“Maybe we can verify this.”
+Carter pulled out her phone.
 “Hang on.
 Yup, okay.
-They exist.
+Rational Grounds exists.
 And they have an online menu.”
 She looked up at Sheppard.
-“Give me a drink name and it’s components.”
+“Give me a drink name and its components?”

 “Kafkaesque Cappuccino,” Sheppard said, no hesitation.
 “Cinnamon.
 Chocolate.
 A variable element that symbolizes bureaucratic despair.”